jramkiss/jramkiss.github.io/_posts/2020-04-11-covid-changepoint-analysis.md

 As a side note, with no science attached, my company issued a mandatory work from home policy on March 16th.
 Around this date is when most companies in Toronto would have issues mandatory work from home policies where applicable.
 Assuming the reported incubation period of the virus is up to 14 days, this estimated date change makes sense as it is 12 days after widespread social distancing measures began!

 The model fit along with 95% credible interval bands can be seen in the plot below.
-Also included is the true number of daily cases.
+On the left is log of the number of daily cases, which is what we used to fit the model, and on the right is the true number of daily cases.
+It is very difficult to visually determine a change point by simply looking at the number of daily cases, and even more difficult by looking at the total number of confirmed cases.

 &nbsp;
 ![](/assets/canada-regression-plot.png)